Blitszy/ErosionMat/README.md

 </div>

 ### Before you begin...
 - Please create a backup of your device before usage!
-While Erosion has been extensively tested, there is still a possibility that you could lose your data by using this tool.
+While ErosionMat has been extensively tested, there is still a possibility that you could lose your data by using this tool.
 - If a tweak doesn't work how you were expecting, **do not open an issue or ask for support regarding it!** All tweaks are reliant on your device cooperating properly, and in some cases this can even involve Apple's servers.
 We'll be unable to help you.

 ### Supported Versions